hth313/OS4/doc/overview.rst

 command is keyed in (which should clear the RPN return stack), or that the ``CAT`` function was entered with a catalog number that is not known.
-A message can then be sent to ask if there are anyone who wants to act on it, i.e. ``CAT 23``.
+A message can then be sent to ask if there are anyone who wants to act on it, e.g. ``CAT 23``.
 Any plug-in module can register a handler and act on any message.

 The main software repository contains a list of known messages and this list